 Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.

-Please refer to the catalog section entitled "Federal Return of Title IV Funds Policy" or see the Financial Aid department at the respective campus indicated on the front of the enrollment agreement for further details that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" for further detail that may affect the return of federal funds.

 WISCONSIN STUDENTS